 How to use permethrin insecticides to meet army standards

 The German army is a well-oiled machine.
 Consisting of 176,000 active troops, the organisation is a community on its own.
 In order to function the way it does, management teams have to be on top of pretty much everything.
 Their secret?
 Details.
 Protective clothing, for example, is not just made from good quality fabrics.
 A German army uniform is a state of the art piece of garment: flexible, waterproof, and insect proof thanks to permethrin insecticides.
 If you plan on becoming the army’s no. 1 textile supplier, you should know a thing or two about permethrin products.
-We tell you how to get to top shelf quality -and how to meet army standards.
+We tell you how to get to top shelf quality -and how to use permethrin insecticides in army textiles to meet their standards.

 Why soldiers like permethrin